Planar Headphones Sound Reality

 History of creation

-My acquaintance with planar headphones began with the purchase back in 1985 Electronica TDC-5М.
-At that time, they were one of the best in terms of sound quality in the post-Soviet space; and their design was completely copied from the Yamaha YH-1000 headphones.
-Then, compared to everything else that could be purchased, it was something fantastic in terms of sound!
+My journey with planar headphones began with the purchase of the TDS-5M way back in 1985.
+At that time, they were among the best-sounding headphones in the post-Soviet space, and their design was entirely copied from the Yamaha YH-1000.
+Back then, compared to everything else available, their sound was simply fantastic!

-Many years have passed, but planar headphones still have a number of advantages over the dynamic ones.
-Despite the significant development of both types of drivers (dynamic and planar), the audience of connoisseurs of high-resolution sound from planar headphones is constantly growing.
+Many years have passed, and planar headphones continue to offer several advantages over dynamic ones.
+Despite significant advancements in both driver types (dynamic and planar), the audience of connoisseurs who value high resolution in planar headphone sound is constantly growing

-I wasn't required to "reinvent the wheel."
-It was enough to think of the essential components that determine the driver's capacity to reproduce the most realistic audio picture:
+I didn't need to "reinvent the wheel."
+It was enough to base my work on the key components that influence a driver's ability to reproduce the most realistic audio picture:

-1. Membrane weight.
-Previously, membranes were made from Kapton, now they are made from Mylar.
-Mylar is lighter, thinner and more elastic, so it can have a greater amplitude of the membrane shift.
+Diaphragm weight: Previously, diaphragms were made of Kapton; now they are Mylar.
+Mylar is lighter, thinner, and more elastic, allowing for a greater amplitude of diaphragm displacement

-2. Membrane area: the larger the better.
-The larger the membrane area, the greater the sensitivity of the driver.
-Also with a larger membrane area, the frequency range can be significantly expanded in the low-frequency zone.
+Diaphragm area: The larger, the better.
+A larger diaphragm area allows for higher driver sensitivity.
+Also, with a larger diaphragm area, the frequency range can be significantly expanded in the low-frequency region

-3. Interaction of magnetic fluxes of a 'permanent magnet' and an alternating electromagnetic field formed by the inductance of a conductor on the surface of the membrane.
-The better the interaction, the higher the output efficiency of the driver.
-And this is determined only by the power of the installed magnets and the density of the tracks on the surface of the membrane.
+Interaction of magnetic fluxes from "permanent magnets" and the alternating electromagnetic field created by the inductance of traces on the diaphragm's surface.
+The better the interaction, the higher the driver's efficiency.
+This is determined solely by the power of the installed magnets and the density of the traces on the diaphragm's surface

-The most specific thing in the production of planar drivers is the production of membranes with applied current-carrying conductors.
-The most effective material for current-carrying paths is thin aluminum foil.
-There are several unique people here in Ukraine who have managed to produce quite good membranes with tracks applied to them almost at home.
+The most specific aspect of planar driver production is the manufacturing of diaphragms with conductive traces applied to them.
+The most effective material for conductive traces is extremely thin aluminum foil.
+There are a few unique individuals here in Ukraine who have managed to produce quite decent diaphragms with applied traces, even in home settings

-However, after studying the topic further, I was able to find a manufacturer who has good industrial equipment and who can produce much more high-tech membranes with conductors on the surface, according to the technical specifications provided.
+However, by studying the topic deeper, I managed to find a manufacturer with good industrial equipment who can produce much more technologically advanced diaphragms with conductors on the surface, according to provided technical specifications

-This became the starting point for bringing to life some of my technical and creative ideas for building planar headphones of my own design.
+This became the starting point for bringing some of my technical and creative ideas for building planar headphones of my own design to life

 Approach to implementation